Chris-Perkins/Lifting-Buddy/README.md

 In the project directory, run the command "pod install".

-Expected / Hopeful Submission: December 20th
+Submitted for review on December 21st, 2017.

 ## Road Map: